FailAcademy/learning/adp-london/_slides/week-04/01a-introducing-postgres.md

 # Who is Postgres?

-"PostgreSQL is a general purpose and object-relational database management system, the most advanced open source database system.
-PostgreSQL was developed based on POSTGRES 4.2 at Berkeley Computer Science department, University of California."
+"Postgres is a general purpose and object-relational database management system, the most advanced open source database system.
+Postgres was developed based on POSTGRES 4.2 at Berkeley Computer Science department, University of California."

 _It's Open Source!_